 Cold-Cathode Florescent Lights (CCFLs) are used to add dramatic lighting effects to the cabinet.
 12" red CCFLs are installed below the control panel and under the back of the cabinet.
+Deluxe cabinets have an additional 12" red CCFL on each side of the monitor.

 Each CCFL set is made up of two light tubes and a power inverter.
-The power inverter is connected to +12 VDC power (see Figure 35).
+The power inverter is connected to +12 VDC power (see Figure 31).
 If both of the lights in a set fail, the problem is most likely a faulty power inverter or loose power connection.
 Make sure the power connector is firmly attached to the power inverter.
 Swap the power inverter with a known good inverter as a test before changing the light tubes.